static-frame/static-frame/doc/source/articles/upgrade.rst

 ____________________________________________________

-The concept of a "data frame" object came long before Pandas: the first implementation may have been released as early as 1991 in the S language, a predecessor of R. Today, the data frame finds realization in a wide variety of languages and implementations.
+The concept of a "data frame" object came long before Pandas: the first implementation may have been as early as 1991 in the S language, a predecessor of R. Today, the data frame finds realization in a wide variety of languages and implementations.
 Pandas will continue to provide an excellent resource to a broad community of users.
 However, for situations where correctness and code maintainability are critical, StaticFrame offers an alternative designed to be more consistent and reduce opportunities for error.

 For more information about StaticFrame, see the documentation (http://static-frame.readthedocs.io) or project site (https://github.com/InvestmentSystems/static-frame).